tableau/tabcmd/contributing.md

 > You can only build an executable for the platform you are running pyinstaller on.
 The spec for each platform is stored in tabcmd-*platform*.spec and the exact build commands for each platform can be checked in [our packaging script](.github/workflows//package.yml).

 e.g for Windows
-> pyinstaller tabcmd-windows.spec --clean --distpath ./dist/windows
+> pyinstaller tabcmd-windows.spec --clean --distpath .\dist\windows

-produces dist/windows/tabcmd.exe
+produces dist\windows\tabcmd.exe
 To run the newly created executable, from a console window in the same directory as the file tabcmd.py:

-> dist/windows/tabcmd.exe --help
+> dist\windows\tabcmd.exe --help
-> dist/windows/tabcmd.exe publish --country FR --language FR cookie.twbx
+> dist\windows\tabcmd.exe publish --country FR --language FR cookie.twbx

 To investigate what's packaged in the executable, use https://pyinstxtractor-web.netlify.app/